LesChats/chronos.h/README.md

 - The most meaningful result is the minimum elapsed time you find (not the max, not the mean, not even the median).

 - Do not take account of very small differences, they mostly noise.
+- You can re-use the functions and the same structure anywhere in your code sevral times.